jontsai/immaculater/README.md

 requires the Django server).
 You'll find it in the `pyatdllib` subdirectory -- see [`pyatdllib/README.md`](https://github.com/chandler37/immaculater/blob/master/pyatdllib/README.md).
-You will need to run `pip3 install -r requirements.txt` and `pip3 install -r requirements-test.txt` inside an activated `virtualenv` (see below) before `make test` will pass or the CLI will run.
+You will need to run `make pipinstall` inside an activated `virtualenv` (see below) before `make test` will pass or the CLI will run.
 You can use `runme.sh` to start the original CLI.

 ## Python 3 Support